 Intercessory prayers are offered at all weekend services for the sick and suffering and for members of the armed forces.
 If you are a congregant and want to include someone on the list, contact the Church Office.

 Classes for children traditionally meet in the Parish House every Sunday, starting at 9:30 a.m., from September through June.
 Instruction is based on the great stories of the Bible and the Church.
 Each session ends in time for children to participate fully in the sacramental life of Trinity.

 Fellowship Hours with coffee, tea and treats are traditionally held every Sunday after the 10 a.m.
 Eucharist from September through June.
-Informal gatherings with iced tea and lemonade are held in July and August.
-They provide a chance for us to welcome visitors and newcomers and to share experiences.
+Informal gatherings with iced tea and lemonade take place in July and August.
+They provide an opportunity to welcome visitors and newcomers and to share experiences.